jindrichmynarz/dissertation/parts/results_rescal.md

 We found out that the evaluation results differ widely if the domain of this property changes.
 Apart from its directionality in the source data, we evaluated the cases in which the property is directly attached to contracts and when it is symmetric.
 As can be seen in [Table @tbl:directionality], the symmetric option decidedly outperforms the others.
-Nevertheless, treating relations as symmetric does not always lead to an improvement, as in the case of `pc:mainObject` when the symmetric interpretation worsens the evaluation results.
+Nevertheless, treating relations as symmetric does not always lead to an improvement, as in the case of `pc:mainObject` when the symmetric interpretation in fact worsens the evaluation results.

 Domain of `rov:orgActivity`     HR@10    MRR@10     CC@10    LTP@10
 --------------------------- --------- --------- --------- ---------